bolt-project/bolt/docs/source/local-api.rst

 Methods
 =======

-In addition to implementing the core API, the Spark bolt array implements the Spark-specific methods highlighted here.
-Full API documentation can be found below (methods directly inherited from numpy's ``ndarray`` not shown).
+In addition to implementing the `core API`_, the local bolt array implements the methods highlighted here.
+Full method documentation can be found below (methods directly inherited from numpy's ``ndarray`` not shown).

+.. _core API: overview-design.html

 .. currentmodule:: bolt.local.array.BoltArrayLocal